-LLS's TAP team reviews all companies that make an inquiry but will only invite companies deemed to meet initial diligence criteria to complete a proposal template and be considered for TAP funding.
+LLS's TAP team reviews all companies or organizations that make an inquiry but will only invite those deemed to meet initial diligence criteria to complete a proposal template and be considered for TAP funding.

 TAP builds business alliances and collaborations with companies.
 The funding TAP provides is not a grant.
 Each company approved for funding works with LLS to negotiate specific deliverables, milestones and Go/No-Go decision points that must be met before funds are allocated.

 To submit an inquiry for initial non-confidential review, contact Jun Xu, Director, Therapy Acceleration Program, The Leukemia & Lymphoma Society, 1311 Mamaroneck Ave, Suite 310, White Plains, NY 10605; (914) 821-8259 or email@example.com.